SankalpGG/SankalpGG/README.md

 I’m a developer exploring the worlds of programming, cyber security, and tech-driven creativity.
 I enjoy building small projects, experimenting with new tools, and documenting my learning journey as I grow.

--🔭 Interests: Coding, Cyber Security, IoT, Formula 1, Music, Photography, CODM
+-🔭 Interests: Cyber Security, IoT, Formula 1, Music, Photography, CODM

 -🌱 Currently learning: Python, MySQL, and foundational concepts in software & security and Kali Linux